cya111/cjloader/README.markdown

-CjLoader is a product of RubikIntegration.com.
+riCjLoader is a product of RubikIntegration.com.
 The plugin/module is meant for Zencart ecommerce framework

 **Features**
 1. Allowing different plugins to minimize javascript conflicts